Self Care By Practicing Mindful Kindness To Others

 Healing benefits of good Self Care By Practicing Mindful Kindness to Those around us.

 A moment to perform an act of kindness has neural health written all over it.
-Good for the mind.
+Good for the mind good for you.

 Smile at someone random